nevtum/nimbletask/README.md

 ## Installation

-This application requires Go installed on your machine and that $GOPATH value is in your PATH environment variable.
+This application requires Go to be installed on your machine and the $GOROOT/bin directory to be in your PATH environment variable.

 ```bash
 go install github.com/nevtum/nimbletask@latest